 The Bunker Hill Monument was the first public obelisk in the United States designed to commemorate the Battle of Bunker Hill.
 The battle was actually misnamed because the majority of the action took place on Breed’s Hill and that is where the monument sits.
 The monument was begun in 1827 but construction had to be halted and it wasn’t completed until 1843.
 The architect, Solomon Willard, had the granite for the 221 ft structure brought in from Quincy, Massachusetts.

-The New England Sports Museum is located on the 5th and 6th floors of the TD Garden.
+The Sports Museum is located on the 5th and 6th floors of the TD Garden.
 This Boston attraction features exhibits organized by sport, including hockey (Boston Bruins, Hartford Whalers, and Olympics), basketball (Boston Celtics), football (New England Patriots), and baseball (Boston Red Sox).
 Concourse galleries also feature boxing, rugby, soccer and artifacts from the Boston Marathon.
 The museum has life-size statues of Carl Yastrzemski, Bobby Orr, Larry Bird, and Harry Agganis, an old Boston Garden hockey penalty box, and thousands of other items.

 In June of 2004, the Boston Convention Center opened near the South Boston Harbor and Boston’s World Trade Center.
 Boston’s Convention Center is the largest in New England, offering 516,000 square feet of exhibit space, 300,000 square feet of function space, and a 40,020 square foot ballroom overlooking the city skyline and Boston Harbor.
 The space had originally been planned to house a stadium for the New England Patriots but concern over traffic prevented its construction.